IbraheemLanre/IbraheemLanre/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on A FULL STACK WEB DEVELOPER TRAINING PROGRAM
-- 🌱 I’m currently learning MERN STACK/EVERYTHING
+- 🌱 I’m currently learning MERN STACK, READY TO WORK AS A JUNIOR DEVELOPER
 - 🌱 I’ve learned JAVA & PYTHON
 - 👯 I’m looking to collaborate on SOFTWARE SOLUTIONS
 - 🤔 I am working towards BECOMING A GEM IN THE INDUSTRY